 UNESCO has added Nuad Thai / Nuad Boran to the Representative List of the Intangible Cultural Heritage of Humanity— recognizing it as an important part of the world's living heritage to be preserved for future generations.
 UNESCO is the United Nations' agency for education, culture, and science.

 Therapeutic bodywork is an integral part of traditional Thai Medicine.
-This ancient tradition (Nuad Borarn) has been in practice for over 2,000 years and is still practiced throughout Thailand: recognized and respected for its therapeutic benefits, it is estimated that over 6,000 Thai medical facilities incorporate Thai massage therapy and medicine into their treatment of patients.
+This ancient tradition (Nuad Borarn) has been in practice for over 2,000 years and is still practiced throughout Thailand: recognized and respected for its therapeutic benefits, it is estimated that over 6,000 Thai medical facilities incorporate Thai bodywork and medicine into their treatment of patients.
 The services provided at the clinics include traditional Thai bodywork for paralysis, stroke and TBI rehabilitation, neurological conditions such as multiple sclerosis, Parkinson's, cerebral palsy, and passive range of motion.
 Inflammation, pain, and scar tissue are addressed with herbal steaming and hot compresses, and comprehensive therapies for women's health and recovery after childbirth are an inherent part of Thai medicine and bodywork.

 Our therapy sessions are based on treatment characteristics of the northern Lanna-Thai tradition as well as drawing upon diverse methods used throughout Thailand.
 Thai bodywork can be exceedingly gentle or intensely focused, providing deep structural therapy using elbows, knees, feet if appropriate.
 However, we do not prescribe to the 'more is better' theory and will always approach a therapy session with a 'less is more' outlook.